 She was also Lady Baltimore and the granddaughter of Charles II and his mistress

 Other buildings of interest in the village include Epcombs - a Georgian brick house often visited by novelist Jane Austen.
 The Old Rectory was home to the Addis Family, the first mass producers of toothbrushes.
 Their factory was based at Hertford from 1920 to 1933.
 The White Horse Inn is over 400 years old, but has Georgian frontage and was a staging post for coaches.

-Half a mile after St Mary's Lane (at 2.1 miles into the stage), in front is a large overhead railway viaduct.
-Before reaching the viaduct turn right to follow the Cole Green Way signs for a short distance to and through a kissing gate onto a lane.
-Turn left along a lane and under the viaduct.
-The viaduct carries the London Euston line north on its way to Edinburgh.
+0.55 miles after St Mary's Lane, in front is a large overhead railway viaduct.
+Before reaching the viaduct turn right to follow the Cole Green Way signs for a short distance to a lane.
+Then turn left, signed Cycleway 61, and follow this under the viaduct.

 There is a huge amount of history associated with Hertford, a lot which through the years gives a running history of the country.
 Some of it I have documented below.
 I hope I don't dwell too much on certain aspects and you enjoy the pieces I have chosen.

-A Castle Street Party is held each year in August for charity and just to the left along the street is the White Horse pub, dating back to the 14th Century.
+A Castle Street Party was held each year in August for charity, the last record I can find is 2007.
+Just to the left along the street is The White Horse pub, dating back to the 16th Century.
 In 2008 the pub won a "Good Pub Guide" national award as you can see from the press cutting below.

 "BARGAIN PUB OF THE YEAR - White Horse, Hertford, Hertfordshire

 range of real ales and very reasonably priced food at this unpretentious homely